HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 [Video-Preview](https://youtu.be/gt-Dfrlh_1o?t=90)

 You can check whether the player has the mod installed using the extender (`Ext.IsModLoaded("de8f15f2-65a2-4ee4-a25f-7a7ab0305a58")` or `NRD_IsModLoaded("de8f15f2-65a2-4ee4-a25f-7a7ab0305a58")`) or by checking for the flag `S7_ConfigActive`.
 You need to register your mod to the stats configurator by providing the `modName` and `modUUID`.
-This info is required to display information to the user and also to check your mod against the load-order.
+This is required to display information to the user and also to check your mod against the load-order.
 You can register you mod by adding a DB entry in Osiris like `DB_S7_Config_ModRegistry("My_ModName", "1MOD2UUID3-65a2-X2gx-a25f-7a7ab0305a58", "My_ModSignal");`.
 This will register `My_ModName` with modUUID `1MOD2UUID3-65a2-X2gx-a25f-7a7ab0305a58` to the stats-configurator.
 The third parameter is the `flagName` that the stats-configurator will listen for, to start the dynamic-quick-menu.

 Once registered, you need to specify the stats and attributes you want the quick-menu to list as options.
 You do this by registering them to `DB_S7_Config_ModInterface((STRING)_ModName, (STRING)_StatName, (STRING)_AttributeName);`.
 For example:

 ```
-DB_7_Config_ModInterface("MyModName", "Projectile_MySkillName", "ActionPoints");
+DB_S7_Config_ModInterface("MyModName", "Projectile_MySkillName", "ActionPoints");
-DB_7_Config_ModInterface("MyModName", "Projectile_MySkillName", "IgnoreSlience");
+DB_S7_Config_ModInterface("MyModName", "Projectile_MySkillName", "IgnoreSlience");
-DB_7_Config_ModInterface("MyModName", "WPN_MySpecialWeapon", "AttackAPCost");
+DB_S7_Config_ModInterface("MyModName", "WPN_MySpecialWeapon", "AttackAPCost");
 ```

 Here's an example from my [Channel-Source](https://steamcommunity.com/sharedfiles/filedetails/?id=2028696492) mod: